A Mentoring Competence Framework for the European Solidarity Corps

 - supports the recognition of mentor competences, and provides useful guidelines for designing training courses for mentors and coaches.

-Let’s explore the Mentor’s Competence Framework
+Let’s explore the Mentoring Competence Framework

 The structure of the Mentor’s Competence Framework

-A frameworkis a basic conceptional structure (Merriam Webster Dictionary) or a system of rules, ideas, or beliefs that is used to plan or decide something (Cambridge Dictionary).
+A framework is a basic conceptional structure (Merriam Webster Dictionary) or a system of rules, ideas, or beliefs that is used to plan or decide something (Cambridge Dictionary).
 A competence framework is a structure that defines competence and behaviours required by individuals working in an organisation.
 A competence framework ideally aligns required tasks, behaviours that are required, valued, recognized and rewarded to carry out those tasks and knowledge, skills and attitudes that individuals need to perform and fulfil their role and tasks in an organisation.
 Additionally a competence framework can include and touch on values, mindset and/or ethical practices if necessary.

 In line with the recommendations of the Mentoring and Coaching under Research report, a Mentor’s Competence Framework should cover the following three areas: the tasks of a mentor and the competences that are needed to fullfil these tasks (mentoring competences).
 Additionally we described foundations of mentoring, meaning important values and mindset of mentoring and guidelines for mentoring (code of conduct).

-The Tasks of a Mentor: 10 Focus Areas
+The Tasks of a Mentor: 9 Focus Areas

 A task is a usually assigned piece of work that is often to be finished within a certain time.